tv4you2016/squeezelite-esp32/README.md

 You can define the defaults for jack, spkfault leds at compile time but nvs parameter takes precedence except for well-known configurations where these are forced at runtime.
 **Note that gpio 36 and 39 are input only and cannot use interrupt.
 When set to jack or speaker fault, a 100ms polling checks their value but that's expensive**

-### GPIO expander
+### GPIO expanders
-It is possible to add GPIO expanders using I2C bus.
+It is possible to add GPIO expanders using I2C or SPI bus.
 They should mainly be used for buttons but they can support generic-purpose outputs as well.
 These additional GPIOs can be numbered starting from an arbitrary value (40 and above as esp32 has GPIO 0..39).
 Then these new "virtual" GPIOs from (e.g) 100 to 115 can be used in button configuration, set_GPIO or other config settings.

 Each expander can support up to 32 GPIO.
 To use an expander for buttons, an interrupt must be provided, polling mode is not acceptable.
 An expander w/o interruption can still be configured, but only output will be usable.